-When you visit our website, data is inevitably collected that has to be stored or processed in order to display this website to you.
-An analysis of your user behavior does not take place.
+When you visit our website, data is inevitably collected that has to be stored or processed in order to be able to show you this website.

-In principle, all data that is no longer necessary for the fulfillment of our tasks will be deleted at regular intervals.
+As a matter of principle, all data that is no longer necessary for the fulfilment of our tasks is deleted at regular intervals.

 The basis for data processing is Art.
-6 para.
+6 Para.
 1 lit. f DSGVO.
 According to this, we may process your personal data if we do so on the basis of a legitimate interest.
-This legitimate interest lies here specifically in being able to display our website to you.
+This legitimate interest is specifically to be able to display our website to you.

 Indirect data collection (server logs)